EndaMagennis/baoard-ohm/README.md

 - ### Typography

-  Within the primary font, Space Grotesk, the letters 'g' and 'y' contain sharply cut angles, while the captials 'D' and 'B' have hoverhang, which combine to create a font the is evocative of sanskrit; maitaining the theme of zen while remaining readble.
+  Within the primary font, Space Grotesk, the letters 'g' and 'y' contain sharply cut angles, while the captials 'D' and 'B' have overhang, which combine to create a font that is evocative of sanskrit; maintaining the theme of zen while remaining readable.

   - #### Space Grotesk

     ![space grotesk font sample](documentation/typography/space-grotesk.png)

-  The fallback font, Barlow condensed, is a stylised font which I feel has a clean and sharp typography which would fit nicely within the site.
+  The fallback font, Barlow Condensed, is a stylised font which I feel has a clean and sharp typography which would fit nicely within the site.

   - #### Barlow Condensed